spaced-out-thoughts-dev-foundation/digicus/TECHNICAL_ARCHITECTURE.md

 4. testing
 5. auto-complete

-The Digicus IDE is powered by the **DTR render engine**.
+The Digicus IDE is powered by the **DTR Render Engine**.
 The DTR Render Engine consumes DTR formatted files and interprets them to display the block-based contract representation that users can CRUD in the Digicus IDE.
-Since Digicus consumes DTR files, it can provide compilation to and from *any* Soroban SDK which has a DTR compilation support.
+Since Digicus consumes DTR files, it can provide compilation to and from *any* Soroban SDK which has DTR compilation support.

 ***